 If you are interested in enrolling your child at the school please phone the office to make an appointment to come and meet us.

 We would like this website to present a face to the wider world and give it a place within the Global Community.
 Although pictures and words cannot show exactly what our school is really like, hopefully it gives you some idea of our school ‘Family’ and just like a family album, helps you to share in some of the magic moments we experience every day.

-We aim to provide all our children with meaningful learning experiences which will positively influence the rest of their lives.
+We aim to provide all our children with rich and meaningful learning experiences which will positively influence the rest of their lives.